Huotes/CommitMaker/README.md

 UNIX is user friendly, it's just very particular about who it's friends are.

 Chuck Norris always knows the EXACT location of Carmen SanDiego.

+When Chuck Norris makes a burrito, its main ingredient is real toes.